Orwell Park Mansion and Observatory

 M64 (Coma Berenices)

 M64, The Black Eye galaxy in Coma Berenices.
 The Black Eye is caused by a dust cloud obscuring the light of more distant stars.
-The galaxy is of magnitude 9.4 and lies at a distance of 24 million light years.
+The galaxy is a magnitude 9.4 object lying at a distance of 24 million light years.
 Skywatcher 190 mm Maksutov-Newtonian on NEQ6 mount.
 Canon 60Da camera.
 Fourteen 480 s exposures at ISO 400.

 NGC4565 (Coma Berenices)